FedericoGalli-RegLab/ObjectRecognitionFuturaExpo/README.md

 The `/apis/get_emissions_text` API allows you to call ChatGPT APIs and predict the carbon footprint of the specified objects.

 ### Usage EP
-To use the Emissions Prediction API, make a POST request to the following endpoint: http://10.88.2.76:8000/apis/get_emissions_text
+To use the Emissions Prediction API, make a POST request to the following endpoint: http://10.88.2.76:8000/apis/get_emissions_text.
+YOU MUST PASS TO THE REQUEST THE OBJECTS ENGLISH NAME, otherwise is not going to work.

 **Please note, in order to access the APIs you need to be connected to the Regesta VPN**

 ### Request EP
 - **Input**: The current request consist of a json file wich takes a simple string as input.
+YOU MUST PASS TO THE REQUEST THE OBJECTS ENGLISH NAME, otherwise is not going to work.
 ```json
 {
   "objects": "list(string)"